 Andy Warhol - famous artist who helped develop the visual art style known as Pop Art in the 1960s.
 He's well-known for his painting of the Campbell's soup cans.

-New York City (NYC) - Home to Wall Street, bagels, Broadway, and the Statue of Liberty, New York is the biggest American city with 22.2 million people.
+New York City (NYC) - Home to Wall Street, bagels, Broadway, and the Statue of Liberty, New York is the largest American city with 22.2 million people.
 It is also one of the most ethnically diverse cities—around 800 languages are spoken there.
 From 1785 to 1790, it served as the capital.

 Disney World - The Magic Kingdom in Orlando, Florida where Walt Disney's animated characters come to life.
 It truly is a special place, especially for children, but it also costs an arm and a leg to go there.
 Some think it's a typical tourist trap.